UMGW 32x18x8 [M6] GW / N38

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical devices or other advanced devices.
+- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-It's also worth noting that tiny parts of these magnets have the potential to hinder the diagnostic process after entering the body.
+- Health risk to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of children's health.
+Additionally, small elements of these products have the potential to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.